gamaliel-ai/gamaliel-prompts/profiles/README.md

   - How to handle questions and doubts

 example_questions:
-  - "Typical question from this user type"
+  - 'Typical question from this user type'
-  - "Another common question"
+  - 'Another common question'
-  - "Questions that show their level of understanding"
+  - 'Questions that show their level of understanding'
 ```

 ## Profile Guidelines